wavefrontHQ/docs/pages/doc/charts.md

 summary: Learn about Wavefront chart types and chart configuration options.
 ---

-[Charts](charts_creating.html) are the primary way you view the status of your metrics.
+Charts are the primary way you view the status of your metrics.
+One of the features that sets Wavefront apart from other monitoring solutions is the ability for you to interact directly with charts.
+Rather than receiving a static image of your data, you can work with their charts in real time, asking questions and receiving answers.
+This interaction is possible on both the [dashboard](dashboards.html) and individual chart levels.

 You add [Wavefront Query Language](query_language_getting_started.html) queries to view and perform operations on metrics and configure chart options for the most helpful presentation.
+This document describes Wavefront chart types and chart configuration options.

 ## Common Options